CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-minirule-conditions.md

 In this, `$id` needs to be replaced by the numerical identifier or the name of the minirule you wish to edit the condition of.
 The `$type` specifies the type of the condition you want to edit.
-After a succesful call the ID of the created request is returned.
+After a successful call the ID of the created request is returned.

 ## Available parameters